kumaran-kraj/cpp_cov19_simul/README.md

 gnuplot be installed

-path of gnuplot\bin be added to path , unde environment variables in windows
+path of gnuplot\bin be added to path , under environment variables in windows

 note: if codeblocks is being used , restart after installing gnuplot